Inclusive Education

 International Commitments and Frameworks

-CRPD General Comment 4: Right to Inclusive Education
+CRPD General Comment 4: Article 24: Right to Inclusive Education by Right to Education

 Reports and Research Papers – Malaysia